-Section 702 Site Plan Required
+Section 802 Site Plan Required

 - A. A site plan is required for and shall accompany the applications for:

-- 1. Zoning Compliance Permit for:
+- 1. Zoning Compliance Permits for:

 - a.
 Any proposed construction.

 - b.
 Any commencement of a new use.

 - c.
-Development of a parking lot.

-- d.
 Any proposed change in use.

 - 2. Conditional Use Permit

-- 3. Variance
+- 3. Variances

+- 4. Class A Non-Conforming use designations

-- 4. Any other request for zoning status where the Zoning Administrator determines a site plan is necessary for accurate review or documentation of the existing development.
+- 5. Any other request for zoning status where the Zoning Administrator determines a site plan is necessary for accurate review or documentation of the existing development.

 - B. The site plan shall be drawn on a separate sheet of paper as appropriate to the scale and amount of information shown.

-Section 703 Site Plan for Single and Two-Family Dwellings and Residential Accessory Uses and Structures
+Section 803 Site Plans for Single and Two-Family Dwellings and Residential Accessory Uses and Structures

 - A. The site plan for single and two-family dwellings, and residential accessory uses and structures shall show the following information.
 Two copies shall be provided to the Zoning Administrator. - 1.
 A legal description of the site and the property tax identification number. - 2.
-All lot lines and dimensions of the lot.

-- 3. All roads and easements.

-- 4. All existing and proposed buildings, structures and uses shall be shown and labeled.

-- 5. Proposed use of each building.

-- 6. Distances between buildings, structures and uses and all lot lines.

-- 7. Building dimensions.

-- 8. Natural features affecting development (rock, water, etc.).

-- 9. Well and septic locations.
+All lot lines and dimensions of the lot. - 3.
+All roads and easements. - 4.
+All existing and proposed buildings shall be shown and labeled. - 5.
+Proposed use of each building. - 6.
+Distances between buildings and all lot lines. - 7.
+Building dimensions. - 8.
+Natural features affecting development (rock, water, etc.). - 9.
+Well and septic locations.

-- 10. A north arrow.
+10. A north arrow.

-Section 704 Site Plan for Commercial, Industrial, and Multiple Family Development
+Section 804 Site Plans for Commercial, Industrial, Open Space Preservation Option, and Multiple Family Development

-- A. A site plan meeting the following standards shall be required for the following: all commercial and industrial uses, multiple family developments, parking lots in excess of 50 parking spaces, and all non-residential Conditional Use Permits.
+- A. Site plans meeting the following standards shall be required for the following: all commercial and industrial uses, multiple family developments, open space preservation option, and all non-residential Conditional Use Permits.
 Two copies of the site plan shall be provided to the Zoning Administrator. - 1.
 A scale adequate to illustrate the proposed activity. - 2.
 A legal description of the lot; the property tax identification number; the name, address and telephone number of the owner, developer and designer. - 3.
 Date, north arrow, and scale. - 4.
 The actual dimensions of the proposed developed area (as shown by a licensed surveyor, engineer, architect, or registered landscape architect, with the survey stakes visible) showing the relationship of the subject property to abutting properties. - 5.
-The location of all existing and proposed structures, including signs, on the subject property and all existing structures on land immediately adjacent to the site within 10 feet of the site's parcel lines. - 6.
+The location of all existing and proposed structures, including signs, on the subject property and all existing structures on land immediately adjacent to the site within 10 feet of the sites parcel lines. - 6.
 The location of all existing and proposed drives and parking areas. - 7.
 The location and right-of-way widths of all abutting streets, alleys, and private easements. - 8.
 The location of proposed planting and screening, fencing, signs and advertising features. - 9.
 The height and floor area of all proposed structures. - 10.
 The size and location of all existing and proposed public and private utilities and required landscaping. - 11.
 Any other information necessary to establish compliance with this Ordinance or any other applicable ordinances. - 12.
-Location of all existing and proposed surface water impoundments and surface water drainage pattern. - 13.
-Adequate area for the piling of snow and the drainage pattern for melting snow. - 14.
-Location of wetlands on the parcel and documentation the developer has contacted the MDEQ regarding the permit process.
+Location of all existing and proposed surface water impoundments and surface water drainage pattern.
+Indicate whether local, state or federal permits have been applied for. - 13.
+The location and extent of all earth movement which is planned.
+Indicate if a sedimentation and erosion control permit has been applied for.